Webtech87/websitedrapaula/STRIPE-BACKEND-FRONTEND.md

 ### Creating a Checkout Session and Stripe Webhook
 Still in `views.py` create a function which will hold the **Checkout Session**
 As we are working with the possibility of the user buying **a single product** or **multiple products** through a cart, we have to retrieve all the data from the frontend and store them on a **list** (even if there is only one item in this list)
+Also, in a website which allows a user to choose their language (in this case, Portuguese (pt) or English (en)), we will add the chosen language to the **session_data**.
+This way, the Checkout Session will be displayed in the language chosen by the user.
 ```
 @csrf_exempt
 def payment_test(request):